This programme is brought to you by:

 Each lesson will have links to other relevant lessons within the course

-• Flexible, non-liner approach:
+• Flexible, non-linear approach:

 Participants can start at any area and progress in any direction.
 This reflects the interwoven nature of the pedagogy.